tadesouaiaia/prsWorkshop-website/docs/prep_software.md

         ```

 After you have finished installation and testing and downloaded our preworkshop materials, please consider
-completing our [R-tutorial](misc_R.md) to better familiarze yourself with some basic analysis commands.
+completing our [R-tutorial](misc_R.md) to better familiarize yourself with some basic analysis commands.

-### 2. Python 3 (and matplotlib)
+### 2. Python3 (and matplotlib)
+Python3 is a very popular multiuse programming language.
+This workshop requires Python3, any version of Python3 is acceptable
+but a newer version Python3.10.10+ is recommended.

-Python is a very popular multiuse programming language.
-Many systems come installed with Python by default,
+Many systems come installed with Python3 by default,
 but it can be downloaded from python [website](https://www.python.org/downloads/).
 The matplotlib package is required to
 make plots and can be downloaded [here](https://matplotlib.org/stable/users/installing/index.html).

-For more detailed instructions,
-macOs users can visit the following [video link](https://www.youtube.com/watch?v=NmB1AwF3G3k) that we find very helpful.
+Users of macOs can find detailed instructions on how to install python3 by visiting the following [video link](https://www.youtube.com/watch?v=NmB1AwF3G3k) that we find very helpful.
 After installing python3, macOs users can install matplotlib using pip:

     python3 -m ensurepip
     sudo python3 -m pip install -U matplotlib

-For linux we again recommend that you use the package installer to install python3 and matplotlib
+For Linux we again recommend that you use the package installer to install python3 and matplotlib

     sudo apt install python3             # to install python3
     python3 --version                    # to verify that it worked